 What do missionaries do?

-- What are the concepts shaping world mission outreach today?
+- What are some key concepts shaping world mission outreach today?
+What are the current

 - Alert missionaries will avoid being paternalistic.
 They will stay away from creating